sympmarc/SPServices/README.md

     grunt deploy

+### Run a build (with Gulp)

+1.  run:

+        gulp

+    This will build SPServices and output the results to the `build` folder.
+During development, these are the files that should be used for testing (i.e. copy to SharePoint and link to them).

+### Develop and Watch

+A `gulp` target called `watch` is available for linting code as files are changed and saved.
+To use it, simply run:

+    gulp watch

+This will start a job that watches the sources files as they are saved and runs the linting tool to ensure they are clean of issues.

 ### Unit Tests

 Unit test cases are written under the test folder using [QUnit](http://qunitjs.com/).
 Tests will run in the dev.aspx above.